-Having a pool may seem like a good idea but when your backyard is littered with wet towels, pool toys, and giant inflatable swans, you may have second thoughts.
+Having a pool may seem like a good idea, but when your backyard is littered with wet towels, pool toys, and giant inflatable swans, you may have second thoughts.
 Organizing your pool area keeps your backyard looking its best and everyone safe.

-Invest in a deck box or other type of water-resistant pool storage container to house items such as fresh towels, snorkels, and diving rings and sticks.
+Invest in a deck box or another type of water-resistant pool storage container to house items such as fresh towels, snorkels, and diving rings and sticks.
 But for pool noodles and floats that are often too big to fit, what can you do?
 Have any pallets lying around?
 If so, you can transform them into pallet pool storage!

 First, you’ll need to sand the pallet and paint or stain it the color of your choice.
 Once that’s done, you can either hang it vertically on your fence or have it free-standing, but be sure to secure it to the ground so that it doesn’t fall on anyone.
 Next, drill some hooks into each board to hang your towels, goggles, or lifejackets on.
 Lastly, place your pool noodles through the opening between the boards.

 For your pool floats, you can install netting along your fence to hold the floats in place so they aren’t laying in your yard or blowing away during a storm.
-Now your yard is free of clutter and your kids know where all their toys are.
+Now your yard is free of clutter, and your kids know where all their toys are.

 Get Everything You Need to Care for Your Pool